fbpatel/speech_recognition/README.md

 The solution is to decrease this threshold, or call recognizer_instance.adjust_for_ambient_noise beforehand, which will set the threshold to a good value automatically.
 The recognizer doesn't understand my particular language/dialect.

 Try setting the recognition language to your language/dialect.
-To do this, see the documentation for recognizer_instance.recognize_sphinx, recognizer_instance.recognize_google, recognizer_instance.recognize_wit, recognizer_instance.recognize_bing, recognizer_instance.recognize_api, recognizer_instance.recognize_houndify, and recognizer_instance.recognize_ibm.
+To do this, see the documentation for recognizer_instance.recognize_sphinx, recognizer_instance.recognize_google, recognizer_instance.recognize_wit, recognizer_instance.recognize_ibm, and recognizer_instance.recognize_att.

 For example, if your language/dialect is British English, it is better to use "en-GB" as the language rather than "en-US".
-The recognizer hangs on recognizer_instance.listen; specifically, when it's calling Microphone.MicrophoneStream.read.

-This usually happens when you're using a Raspberry Pi board, which doesn't have audio input capabilities by itself.
-This causes the default microphone used by PyAudio to simply block when we try to read it.
-If you happen to be using a Raspberry Pi, you'll need a USB sound card (or USB microphone).

-Once you do this, change all instances of Microphone() to Microphone(device_index=MICROPHONE_INDEX), where MICROPHONE_INDEX is the hardware-specific index of the microphone.

-To figure out what the value of MICROPHONE_INDEX should be, run the following code:

-import speech_recognition as sr for index, name in enumerate(sr.Microphone.list_microphone_names()):
-    print("Microphone with name \"{1}\" found for `Microphone(device_index={0})`".format(index, name))

-This will print out something like the following:

-Microphone with name "HDA Intel HDMI: 0 (hw:0,3)" found for `Microphone(device_index=0)` Microphone with name "HDA Intel HDMI: 1 (hw:0,7)" found for `Microphone(device_index=1)` Microphone with name "HDA Intel HDMI: 2 (hw:0,8)" found for `Microphone(device_index=2)` Microphone with name "Blue Snowball: USB Audio (hw:1,0)" found for `Microphone(device_index=3)` Microphone with name "hdmi" found for `Microphone(device_index=4)` Microphone with name "pulse" found for `Microphone(device_index=5)` Microphone with name "default" found for `Microphone(device_index=6)`

-Now, to use the Snowball microphone, you would change Microphone() to Microphone(device_index=3).
-Calling Microphone() gives the error IOError: No Default Input Device Available.

-As the error says, the program doesn't know which microphone to use.

-To proceed, either use Microphone(device_index=MICROPHONE_INDEX, ...) instead of Microphone(...), or set a default microphone in your OS.
-You can obtain possible values of MICROPHONE_INDEX using the code in the troubleshooting entry right above this one.
-The code examples raise UnicodeEncodeError: 'ascii' codec can't encode character when run.
+The code examples throw UnicodeEncodeError: 'ascii' codec can't encode character when run.

-When you're using Python 2, and your language uses non-ASCII characters, and the terminal or file-like object you're printing to only supports ASCII, an error is raised when trying to write non-ASCII characters.
+When you're using Python 2, and your language uses non-ASCII characters, and the terminal or file-like object you're printing to only supports ASCII, an error is thrown when trying to write non-ASCII characters.

-This is because in Python 2, recognizer_instance.recognize_sphinx, recognizer_instance.recognize_google, recognizer_instance.recognize_wit, recognizer_instance.recognize_bing, recognizer_instance.recognize_api, recognizer_instance.recognize_houndify, and recognizer_instance.recognize_ibm return unicode strings (u"something") rather than byte strings ("something").
+This is because in Python 2, recognizer_instance.recognize_sphinx, recognizer_instance.recognize_google, recognizer_instance.recognize_wit, recognizer_instance.recognize_ibm, and recognizer_instance.recognize_att return unicode strings (u"something") rather than byte strings ("something").
 In Python 3, all strings are unicode strings.

 To make printing of unicode strings work in Python 2 as well, replace all print statements in your code of the following form: